 The Climate Crisis and Global Governance

-16 year old Greta Thunberg has done what more than 30 years of science have largely failed to do, she has pushed the climate crisis to the top of the international agenda.
+Sixteen-year-old Greta Thunberg has done what more than 30 years of science have largely failed to do -- she has pushed the climate crisis to the top of the international agenda.
 Her plea for action at the opening of the UN Summit on Climate Change Action1 drove home what she and millions of striking students have been saying for the past year: we need actions, not more words, with no time to lose.
 The present generation is enjoying the short-term benefits of postponement, and the youth will reap the consequences.

 This is an existential challenge threatening civilization as we know it.
-We have been living for over a century off the cheap energy subsidy from fossil fuels, and our continued release of massive quantities of greenhouse gases is leading to climate catastrophe.
-Alternative energy technologies exist and could be scaled up rapidly, but we need to transform our built infrastructure, our transportation systems, our food production, our industrial processes and our individual lifestyles.
+For over a century, we have been living off of the cheap energy subsidy from fossil fuels, and our continued release of massive quantities of greenhouse gases is leading to climate catastrophe.
+Alternative energy technologies exist and could be scaled up rapidly, but we need to transform our existing built infrastructure, our transportation systems, our food production, our industrial processes and our individual lifestyles.
 This would be a massive challenge even if everyone was fully committed to making the changes required.
-When faced with the headwind of denial, resistance and inertia, we are failing to turn the corner.
+When faced with the headwind of denial, resistance, and inertia, we are failing to turn the corner.

 Behind all of this is the clear fact that the climate crisis is a global problem requiring global solutions, not each sovereign nation going it alone.
-The climate does not respect borders, and damaging emissions in any one country have global impacts.
+Climate change does not respect borders, and damaging emissions in any one country have global impacts.
 There could not be a clearer justification for global governance in the common interest.

 What would be the aims of a global governance approach to the climate crisis?
-The science is clear on the impacts of greenhouse gases and the resulting global heating on the climate, and the global heating potential of each gas can be calculated.
-There are also reasonable estimates of the emissions of each greenhouse gas including carbon dioxide from different types of human activities, and therefore of national contributions, past, present and projected, to global heating.
-It is thus possible to set limits for greenhouse gas concentrations in the atmosphere beyond which any particular acceptable level of human-induced global heating, presently estimated as 1.5°C, would be exceeded.
-Model scenarios can calculate the emission reductions necessary to stay below that limit, or trajectories that might include overshooting the limit but then extracting gases from the atmosphere to come back to the limit.
-Of course, there are uncertainties around tipping points in the planetary climate system which could produce positive feedbacks, such as releasing the methane stored in permafrost and undersea methane hydrates, resulting in runaway global heating.
-The precautionary principle requires that we avoid approaching such uncertain tipping points, although some believe that we may already have passed the point of no return.
+The science is clear on the impacts of greenhouse gases, the resulting global heating on the climate, and the global heating potential of each gas.
+There are also reasonable estimates of the emissions for each greenhouse gas, including carbon dioxide, from different types of human activities, and, therefore, of national contributions -- past, present, and projected -- to global heating.
+It is thus possible to set limits for greenhouse gas concentrations in the atmosphere beyond which any particular acceptable level of human-induced global heating, presently estimated as 1.5°C above the pre-industrial level, would be exceeded.
+Model scenarios can calculate the emission reductions necessary to stay below that limit, or trajectories that might include overshooting the limit but then, by extracting gases from the atmosphere, come back to the limit.
+Of course, there are uncertainties around tipping points in the planetary climate system which could produce self-reinforcing feedback, such as releasing the methane stored in permafrost and undersea methane hydrates, resulting in runaway global heating.
+The precautionary principle requires that we avoid approaching such uncertain tipping points, although there is some evidence that we may already have passed the point of no return.

-Another role for global governance will be in organizing the adaptation of planetary society to the climate changes already underway, anticipating their consequences, acknowledging the need for solidarity with the victims, and acting preventively to reduce human suffering.
+Another role for global governance will be in organizing the adaptation of our planetary society to the climate changes already underway, in anticipating their consequences, in acknowledging the need for solidarity with the victims, and in acting preventively to reduce human suffering.
 A sea level rise of half a meter is already locked in, even if strict emission targets are met5.
-Some island nations will become uninhabitable and disappear and many coastal populations displaced.
+Thus, some island nations will become uninhabitable and disappear, and around the world many coastal populations will be displaced.
 Organizing the moving and settlement of displaced populations with no hope of return, estimated at hundreds of millions, will be a global challenge.
 Where is there room to receive them?
 How will new communities be built for them?
 What employment opportunities can be created for them?
 How can their cultures and social capital be safeguarded?
 Who will pay for all this?
 The rich have caused the problem, and the poor are the first victims.

 From the perspective of building better global governance, addressing the climate crisis could be an important precursor.
 The scientific evidence is clear, the ethical responsibility evident, and the alternatives unthinkably catastrophic.
-Turning the UN Framework Convention on Climate Change into a body with the capacity to adopt and enforce binding legislation and to negotiate the equitable sharing of responsibilities both for emissions limits and financial compensation, in a significant step beyond the 2015 Paris Agreement, could be a first example of just and effective global governance in one narrow area.
-As governments see the obvious benefits and the equitable sharing of costs from such an approach, and learn to trust each other and the supranational institutions that they create, a first step will be taken that could subsequently be enlarged gradually to other domains requiring global governance.
+Turning the UN Framework Convention on Climate Change into a body with the capacity to adopt and enforce binding legislation and to negotiate the equitable sharing of responsibilities both for emissions limits and financial compensation, which would be a significant step beyond the 2015 Paris Agreement, could be the first example of a just and effective global governance in one narrow area.
+As governments see the obvious benefits and the equitable sharing of costs from such an approach, and as they learn to trust each other as well as the supranational institutions that they create, a first step will be taken that could subsequently be enlarged to other domains requiring global governance.
 The European Union started as a simple coal and steel community before gradually expanding its scope.
 Action to prevent a climate catastrophe could serve as a similar example at the global level.

 2. IPCC.
 2018.
 Global Warming of 1.5°C (SR15), Special Report.
 Summary for Policy Makers.
 Geneva: Intergovernmental Panel on Climate Change, October 2018. https://www.ipcc.ch/report/sr15/